I-2-7-30.Proffer Procedures

 B. Sending the Proffer Letter

-If a claimant is represented, HO staff will send the proffer letter to the appointed representative, with a copy of the proffer letter to the claimant.
-HO staff will also include a copy of the new evidence if the representative does not have online access to the claim(s) file through the Appointed Representative Services portal or when the claim(s) file is paper.
+If a claimant is represented, HO staff will send the proffer letter to the appointed representative and copy the claimant.
+HO staff will also include a copy of the new evidence if the representative does not have online access to the claim(s) file through the Appointed Representative Services portal or when the claim(s) file is a paper file.

-However, if the additional evidence contains information that may be detrimental to the claimant's health, the ALJ will proffer as follows:
+However, if the additional evidence contains information that may be detrimental to the claimant's health, e.g., the claimant has reported that they are suicidal and reviewing the additional evidence may cause the claimant distress, the ALJ will proffer as follows:

 • If the claimant is represented, the ALJ will send a modified proffer letter and a copy of the evidence only to the representative.
 In the modified letter, the ALJ will recommend that the representative not share the evidence with the claimant due to a possible detrimental impact on the claimant's health and that the representative discuss the evidence with the claimant only in general terms.